catseye/Funicular/README.markdown

 `funicular` will use `toolshelf` if it is available on the host system, i.e. if the `TOOLSHELF` env var is set, but does not strictly require it.

+The contents of this repository are in the public domain.
+This, of course, applies only to the contents of this repository, and not to the contents of any particular Funicular you build with with this software.
+See the file `UNLICENSE` in this directory for more information.